 Dining, Shops and Hiking

-- Dining – We may be biased, but we think lunch or dinner at the on-site Inn Kitchen + Bar Restaurant is the best way to experience the local flavors of the Lakes Region or if you are on the go, grab breakfast, lunch, coffee or a snack at the nearby Squam Lake MarketPlace.
+- Dining – We may be biased, but we think dinner at the on-site Inn Kitchen + Bar Restaurant is the best way to experience the local flavors of the Lakes Region.
+If you are on the go or looking for a stroll through town, grab lunch, coffee or a snack at the nearby Squam Lake MarketPlace.

 - Shopping & Antiques – The Lakes Region is chock full of unique shops, interesting garden stores, and roadside antiques.
 Read about some of our staff favorites Here